 Then $O$ is strongly admissible.

-For example, if $\C$ is symmetroidal (i.e., symmetroidal with respect to the injective cofibrations in $\Sigma_n \C$) and the unit map $U(\eta_O)\colon 1[1] \r U(O)$ is an \emph{injective} cofibration (i.e., $O_{s,w}$ is cofibrant in $\C$ for all nonunit degrees $(s,w)$ and $1 \r O_{w,w}$ is a cofibration in $\C$), then $O$ is strongly admissible. \xtheo
+For example, if $\C$ is symmetroidal (i.e., symmetroidal with respect to the injective cofibrations in $\Sigma_n \C$) and $O$ is \emph{weakly} well-pointed (i.e., $O_{s,w}$ is cofibrant in $\C$ for all nonunit degrees $(s,w)$ and $1 \r O_{w,w}$ is a cofibration in $\C$), then $O$ is strongly admissible. \xtheo

 \pf It is enough to show that the maps in \refeq{U.a} are cofibrations in $\C^W$ for any cofibrant $O$-algebra $A$ and any cofibration $x$ in $\C^W$.